HIIQII/BioInfo-852/Week12/README.md

 ---

 ### Oxford Nanopore ONT

 ONT produces long reads capable of spanning full introns and complex regions, making it powerful for structural variants and phasing.
-Its coverage in the KRAS window is sparse and indel error rates are higher, resulting in less detailed local alignment compared to short-read platforms.
+Its coverage in the KRAS window is sparse, and indel error rates are higher, resulting in less detailed local alignment than on short-read platforms.

 ---

 ## Interpretation